AGiXT/typescript-sdk/README.md

 - `getConversations(agentName)` - Get conversations for an agent or all agents
 - `getConversation(agentName, conversationName, limit, page)` - Get a conversation
-- `newConversation(agentName, conversationName)` - Start a new conversation
+- `newConversation(agentName, conversationName, conversationContent)` - Start a new conversation
 - `deleteConversation(agentName, conversationName)` - Delete a conversation
 - `deleteConversationMessage(agentName, conversationName, message)` - Delete a message